letsencrypt/website/content/en/certificates.md

 <details>
 <summary>Retired</summary>

 These intermediate CAs are no longer being used to issue Subscriber certificates.
-Those which still have valid certificates may be producing OCSP responses and/or CRLs.
+Those which still have valid certificates may be producing CRLs.

 * **Let's Encrypt E1**
   * Subject: `O = Let's Encrypt, CN = E1`